jdevoo/admin-on-rest-demo-java-rest/README.md

-# Admin-on-rest Demo + Java Spring Boot/MySQL REST Backend
+# React-Admin Demo + Java Spring Boot/MySQL REST Backend

 This is a demo of the [admin-on-rest](https://github.com/marmelab/admin-on-rest) library for React.js.
 It creates a working administration for a fake poster shop named Posters Galore.
 You can test it online at http://marmelab.com/admin-on-rest-demo.